Stock events for The Walt Disney Co. (DIS)

 Overview of The Walt Disney Co.’s business

-The Walt Disney Co. is a multinational mass media and entertainment conglomerate headquartered in Burbank, California, operating in the Communication Services and Consumer Discretionary sectors.
-Disney's core activities include global film and episodic content production, sports-focused television and streaming, and theme park and resort management.
-Its major products and services encompass direct-to-consumer streaming platforms, theme parks, resorts, cruise lines, film and episodic content production and distribution, television networks, and consumer products.
+The Walt Disney Company is a global entertainment and media conglomerate operating in the Communication Services sector.
+It focuses on film and episodic content production, sports-focused television and streaming, and theme park and resort management.
+Its major products and services include direct-to-consumer streaming platforms like Disney+, Hulu, and ESPN+; theme parks, resorts, and cruise lines; film studios such as Walt Disney Pictures, Pixar, and Marvel Studios; television networks including ABC and ESPN; consumer products through licensing and retail; and live entertainment events.

 DIS’s Geographic footprint